Drafting a policy

 Separating the issues

 - A university requiring green OA (deposit in OA repositories) may also encourage gold OA (publishing in OA journals).
 But it should be careful about doing both in the same document.
-Where it has been tried, faculty too easily come to believe that the policy requires gold OA, or publishing in OA journals, and thereby limits their freedom to submit new work to the journals of their choice.
+Where it has been tried, faculty tend to assume that the policy requires gold OA, or publishing in OA journals, and thereby limits their freedom to submit new work to the journals of their choice.

 - A university with a green OA policy may (and we think, should) also launch a fund to help faculty pay publication fees at fee-based OA journals.
 But the green OA policy should make clear that it is separate from the journal fund.
 Otherwise faculty may think that the policy itself requires faculty to submit new work to OA journals, a common and harmful misunderstanding.